The densest lattices in PGL3(Q2)

 The most famous lattice in the projective group $\PGL_3(\Q_2)$ over the $2$-adic rational numbers $\Q_2$ is the one Mumford used to construct his fake projective plane \cite{Mumford}.
 Namely, he found an arithmetic group $\PG_1$ (we call it $\PGMu$) containing a torsion-free subgroup of index~$21$, such that the algebraic surface associated to it by the theory of $p$-adic uniformization \cite{Mustafin-1,Kurihara} is a fake projective plane.
 The full classification of fake projective planes has been obtained recently \cite{FPP}.
+Fake projective planes play an important and interesting role, not only in the theory of algebraic surfaces and non-archimedean geometry, but also in the theory of algebraic cycles, especially in connection with the Bloch conjecture, cf. \cite{Barlow}.

 The second author and his collaborators have developed a diagrammatic calculus \cite{CKK,Kato-calculus} for working with algebraic curves (including orbifolds) arising from $p$-adic uniformization using lattices in $\PGL_2$ over a nonarchimedean local field.
 It allows one to read off properties of the curves from the quotient of the Bruhat-Tits tree and to construct lattices with various properties, or prove they don't exist.
 We hope to develop a higher-dimensional analogue of this theory, although only glimpses of it are now visible.
-Pursuing these glimpses suggested the existence of another lattice $\PGAK$ with the same covolume as Mumford's, and we were able to establish its existence and properties using more traditional techniques.
+Pursuing these glimpses suggested the existence of another lattice $\PGAK$ with the same covolume as Mumford's, and we were able to prove that it really does exist.
 We show that $\PGAK$ and $\PGMu$ have the smallest possible covolume in $\PGL_3(\Q_2)$, are the only lattices with this covolume, and meet each other in a common index~$8$ subgroup.
 We also give explicit generators and a geometric description of their actions on the Bruhat-Tits building.

+We discovered a new $2$-adically uniformized fake projective plane by considering the subgroup of $\PGAK$ corresponding to a Sylow $2$-subgroup of $\PGL_2(\F_7)$ under a natural surjection $\PGAK\to\PGL_2(\F_7)$.
+More precisely, let $\curlyV$ be the $\Z_2$-scheme associated to the (torsion-free) kernel $K$ of $\PGAK\to\PGL_2(\F_7)$ by non-Archimedean uniformization.
+Unlike in Mumford's case, the Sylow $2$-subgroup of $\PGAK/K$ acts quite badly on $\curlyV$: there are components of the central fiber $\curlyV_0$ with nontrivial pointwise stabilizer. {\it But it acts freely on the generic fiber}, with quotient a fake projective plane defined over $\Q_2$.

+In particular, $\PGAK$ led directly to a way to use discrete groups with torsion to construct interesting varieties that are genuinely smooth, not just smooth as orbifolds.
+Among other things, this opens up the possibility of $p$-adic uniformizations of fake projective planes with $p>2$.
+This is unexpected because Mumford's calculations in \cite{Mumford} show that such uniformization is possible only if the residue field is $\F_2$.
+Since Mumford only considered torsion-free groups, our results are compatible with his.